LiChiehLin/Okada_Slip_Inversion/Example_elazig_SinglePlane/Readme.md

 ```matlab
 addpath(genpath('function/'))
 ```
 You may run `main_elazig_example.m` seciton by section or all the way through.
-It should work all the way through and users can base off this to modifiy it to their own needs.
+It should work all the way through and users can modify this main script to fit with their own needs.

 ---
 Use `okPlot.m` to assist you determine where to make the fault geometry.
 Do this after you convert to local coordinate system